 When analyzing the cause of an accident, you may come across the term “secondary car accident.”
 So, what exactly is a secondary car accident?
 A secondary car accident is a collision that occurs as the direct result of another car accident.
 For example, if a driver rear-ends another vehicle and…

 Gap (Guaranteed Asset Protection) insurance is an excellent investment to buffer you against the impacts of inflation.
 But it doesn’t affect your car accident settlement.
 A new vehicle will instantly diminish in value once you drive it off the lot.
 But if you financed it with a car loan, your…

-Auto Accident Attorneys In Myrtle Beach, SC
+Car Accident Lawyer In Myrtle Beach, SC

-Is it really necessary to hire a lawyer when you’ve been in an auto accident?
+Is it really necessary to hire a car accident lawyer when you’ve been in an auto accident?
 As distracted driving cases increase through the use of smart phones and more complex navigation systems, the answer to this question is a sad, but essential ‘yes.’
-You need an auto accident attorney if you or a loved one has been involved in a car accident in Myrtle Beach.
+You need a Myrtle Beach auto accident attorney if you or a loved one has been involved in a car accident in Myrtle Beach.
 Without one, you are unlikely to be able to effectively establish fault, the extent of your injuries, and an adequate value on your emotional and physical pain and suffering.
 You need an attorney to fight for your right to fair compensation for your damages.